BrawnaNG/site-frontend/src/assets/markdown/about.md

 Yea, we know.
 We've imported the data from an old Wordpress backup, and this is what we've got.
 If you'd like to help clean things up, give us a shout on Discord, we'd love the help!

 #### How is this site built?
 The site is a Vite frontend SPA calling a Django REST backend.
-All of the source is available here.
+All of the source is available [on Github](https://github.com/BrawnaNG).
 And if you understood everything in this paragraph, we'd love to have you help us!
 We've got a long list of features we want to implement, and could use the help!
 Give us a shout on Discord.

 #### If I put a story up here, how will I know it won't disappear again some day?
 FfejL is committed to keeping everything available.
-To that end, the source for Brawna is available to anyone who wants it (See this question).
-Nightly backups of the database are available here.
+To that end, the source for Brawna is available to anyone who wants it [on Github](https://github.com/BrawnaNG). .
+Nightly backups of the database will be made pubically available soon.

 #### I have a question I don't see here
 Please join our Discord and ask!
 Someone will be happy to help.
+You can also email us at brawna2023@gmail.com.

 ####